Improve your early years practice

 Review – You should review the provision in your nursery by the date decided in the planning stage.
-This information should be shared with the child’s parents/carers.
+This should involve the child’s parents/carers.

 Then the cycle starts again.
 This is how you make sure that improvements are being made each time.

-Of course, it is expected that children with more severe or complex conditions will require higher levels of contact with a greater range of SEN support services.
+Of course, it is expected that children with more severe or complex conditions will require higher levels of contact with a greater range of SEND support services.

-An early response to a concern, leading to early identification and intervention of SEN are key to helping children to reach their potential.
-The Council for Disabled Children (CDC) make the point that early intervention produces immediate and long-term benefits for children with disabilities, their family and society.
+The Council for Disabled Children makes the point that early intervention produces immediate and long-term benefits for children with disabilities, their families and society.

 Some ideas for ways to gather information for early intervention include: